Project WP #654: WP6 - Supporting Blue Economy: VREs Development [Months: 1-30]

 The wiki page will be updated with new datasets.

-#4 Updated by Pasquale Pagano about 3 years ago
+#4 Updated by Pasquale Pagano over 3 years ago

 All TSV files (tab separated value ...
 CSV files that use tab as separator instead of a comma) could be imported in TabMan and from them then validated, analyzed even with custom R scripts via RStudio.
 Eurostat does expose an API (if I correctly remember) and therefore we could also plan a plugin of TabMan that allows to import them directly in TabMan.
 The pros of this solution are many: